2023 Most Popular Engineering Technologies Bachelor's Degree Trade Schools in Kansas

 Of the 124 students majoring in engineering tech at Grantham University, 92% are male and 8% are female.

 You’ll be in good company if you decide to attend Kansas State University.
 It ranked #3 on our 2023 Most Popular Engineering Technologies Bachelor’s Degree Trade Schools in Kansas list.
-Located in the small city of Manhattan, K -State is a public college with a large student population.
+Located in the small city of Manhattan, K -State is a public school with a large student population.

 Women make up 5% of the engineering tech majors at the school.